Pachydermoperiostosis

 Pachydermoperiostosis (PDP) is a rare genetic disorder that affects both bones and skin.
 Other names are primary hypertrophic osteoarthropathy or Touraine-Solente-Golé syndrome.
 It is mainly characterized by pachyderma (thickening of the skin), periostosis (excessive bone formation) and finger clubbing (swelling of tissue with loss of normal angle between nail and nail bed).

 This disease affects more men than women.
 After onset, the disease stabilizes after about 5–20 years.
 Life of PDP patients can be severely impaired.
 Currently, symptomatic treatments are NSAIDs and steroids or surgical procedures.

 In 1868, PDP was first described by Friedreich as 'excessive growth of bone of the entire skeleton'.
 Touraine, Solente and Golé described PDP as the primary form of bone disease hypertrophic osteoarthropathy in 1935 and distinguished its three known forms.

-Symptoms
+Symptoms and signs

 PDP has a number of visible signs.
 Most important clinical features are: pachydermia (thickening and wrinkling of the skin), furrowing of the face and scalp, periostosis (swelling of periarticular tissue and shaggy periosteal new bone formation of long bones) and digital clubbing (enlargement of fingertips).
 Other features include excessive sweating, arthralgia and gastrointestinal abnormalities.
 An overview of all symptoms is provided in table 2.